 A gunsmith friend of mine recently told me he was considering not renewing his NRA membership.
 It wasn’t because of the NRA or NRA-ILA’s political posturing.
 He was reacting to a recent opinion piece in the American Hunter titled “The .30-06 Sucks.”

-In the article, Mr. Mann argues that it is purely emotion that sustains the .30-06; the caliber’s time has come and gone.
-In his opinion, if you hunt with the .30-06, that’s OK, but it’s only because you just aren’t “savvy” enough to know any better.
+In the article, Mr. Mann argues that it is purely emotion that sustains the .30-06 Springfield; the centerfire caliber’s time has come and gone.
+In his opinion, if you hunt with the .30-06, once the choice of the U.S. military, that’s OK, but it’s only because you just aren’t “savvy” enough to know any better.